ArjunRajputGLA/ArjunRajputGLA/README.md

 ## 💡 Fun Facts

-- 🌌 I dream of building AI systems for space exploration
+- 🌌 I dream of building automated AI systems
 - 🧠 Currently exploring the intersection of AI and quantum computing
 - 🚀 Passionate about making technology accessible to everyone
 - 🌟 Always excited to collaborate on innovative projects